SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 ```

 As you can see there's a queueTrigger called "QueueItem".
-It also has a queueName, which is the Storage Accounts queue name and a connection name.
+It also has a queueName, which is the name of the queue and a connection name.
-My function will use the StorageQueueConnection "object" in my function app settings, as we specified in the bicep above.
+The binding will use the StorageQueueConnection "object" specified in my function app settings to retrieve the connectionstring/settings, as we specified in the bicep above.
-The "object" can contain several settings, which you can read more about here <urlForAppSettingsManagedIdentityConnections>.
+The "object" can contain several settings, which you can read more about here [Common properties for identity based connections](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob#common-properties-for-identity-based-connections) & [Connecting to host storage with an identity (Preview)](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob#connecting-to-host-storage-with-an-identity-preview).

 As you can see, I have no App Setting called "StorageQueueConnection", however I do have the following configuration:
 ```